interlay/interlay.github.io/docs/vault/installation.md

 docker-compose up -d
 ```

-You can optionally view the running docker containers with command `docker ps`.
+You can optionally view the running docker containers with command `docker-compose ps`.
-You can optionally view the logs to see what the containers are doing with `docker logs interbtc-vault_vault_1` and `docker logs interbtc-vault_bitcoind_1`.
+You can optionally view the logs to see what the containers are doing with `docker-compose logs -f vault` and `docker-compose logs -f bitcoind`.
 Please take into account it can take a few hours for the bitcoin-core to sync for the first time.

 </details>